Echnics/Perfume-Genie-ESPhome/README.md

 # This is my guide to get Perfume Genie 2.0 to work in ESPhome.

-My Perfume Genie is know connected through ESPhome, and i control fan speed.
+My Perfume Genie is know connected through ESPhome,<br>
+and i control fan speed.
 The LED light up blue when connected,red if disconnects.
 Green when fan is running.